 Cranberry IPM Message

-If your bees are off the bog, you can apply Actara and Admire if needed.
-Cranberry weevils (second generation) are out and abundant in some case.
+If you have flea beetles out there and have numbers "too high" to count, you should spray Diazinon as soon as possible.
+Cranberry weevils (second generation) are out and abundant in some cases.
 The threshold for spraying is higher for the summer generation; an average of 9 is used to trigger a spray.
 Remember Actara is Zone II regulated and highly toxic to bees.